Trusted Clarksville Family Law Attorneys

 Family Law and Divorce

-The family law attorneys at Batson Nolan PLC have extensive experience representing clients in Tennessee and Kentucky.
+The Clarksville family law attorneys at Batson Nolan PLC have extensive experience representing clients in Tennessee and Kentucky.
 While our primary focus is on serving the communities of Clarksville, Fort Campbell, Springfield, Ashland City, Dickson, Dover, and Erin, we also regularly practice in Nashville and Sumner County.
 Whether you are facing a divorce, military divorce, child support issue, adoption or a child custody case, our family law attorneys understand the sensitive nature of such legal issues, and we are committed to providing both compassionate and aggressive representation that our clients deserve.

 Uncontested divorces in Tennessee can take 2-3 months (at a minimum) to complete.
 Contested divorces can last much longer.
 The length of a divorce is based on the complexity of the issues, the amicability of the couple, and the attitude of each lawyer.

 At Batson Nolan, we understand the importance of protecting your child’s well-being, both today and in the future.
 In Tennessee, the courts evaluate custody arrangements by examining whether the arrangement proposed is in the best interests of the child or children.
-At Batson Nolan, we craft our cases around this best interest analysis and statutory factors, all while we ensure that your families’ individual situation and your child’s individual needs are taken into account.
+At Batson Nolan, our family attorneys craft our cases around this best interest analysis and statutory factors, all while we ensure that your families’ individual situation and your child’s individual needs are taken into account.

 Mediation is a non-adversarial dispute resolution process that takes place away from the courtroom.
 You, your spouse and your attorneys will meet to negotiate the terms of your divorce, parenting plan or family law issues in conversations guided by an impartial mediator.